 Forty five Accelerator sites shared their parent survey results.
-The following results reflect the parents' level of agreement with each of the statements regarding the summer programming.
+The following results reflect the parents' level of agreement with each of the statements regarding the summer programming. of par or str their engag prog either agreed or strongly agreed that they would recommend this program to other parents.

-of parents either agreed or strongly agreed that their child was highly engaged in the summer program and enjoyed attending.
+95% of parents either agreed or strongly agreed that their child was highly engaged in the summer program and enjoyed attending.